-John Marshall is a designer, curator, and researcher with over 20 years’ experience working on tangible interactions for objects, products, and responsive environments.
-His work focuses on a recursive process where multiple stakeholders work together to realize shared goals.
+John Marshall is a creative practitioner, educator, and researcher.
+His work focuses on the digital design and fabrication of objects, products, and responsive environments through a recursive process where multiple stakeholders work together to realize shared goals.

-He has been a reviewer and juror for various journals, conferences, and academic programs in design, technology, engineering, and architecture (e.g. ACM SIGGRAPH, International Journal of Engineering Education, Association of Collegiate Schools of Architecture, the European Academy of Design, and Leonardo: The Journal of the International Society of the Arts, Sciences and Technology).
+Marshall has designed and led workshops on making sense of complex situations for various corporate and nonprofit organizations.
+He has been a reviewer and juror for various journals, conferences, and academic programs in design, technology, engineering, and architecture (e.g., ACM SIGGRAPH, CoDesign journal, Cumulus Conference, International Journal of Engineering Education, Association of Collegiate Schools of Architecture, and Leonardo/The International Society for the Arts, Sciences, and Technology).

-Previously, John worked in new product development at Evenflo Company, Inc. During this time, he was instrumental in transitioning the company to a rapid prototyping-based product development process.
-Marshall spent 5 years as a consultant building virtual prototypes of public art projects for Malcolm Cochran Studio.
+Previously, John worked in new product development at Evenflo Company, Inc., where he was instrumental in transitioning the company to a rapid prototyping-based product development process.
+Marshall spent five years as a consultant building virtual prototypes of public art projects for Malcolm Cochran Studio.
 He also taught 3D design at Leeds College of Art & Design in the UK.

 john [at] rootoftwo [dot] com